feifeibear/long-context-attention/README.md

 By partitioning the sequence parallel Process Group into Ulysses and Ring Process Groups, LongContextAttention aims to integrate the strengths of both methods while respectfully acknowledging and navigating around their individual limitations.
 It utilizes a balanced combination of All-to-All and asynchronous peer-to-peer (P2P) communication and addresses the challenges associated with head number restrictions.

+LongContextAttention is compatible with the other parallel strategies, such as Tensor Parallelism, ZeRO, Pipeline Parallelism.

 ### Test